A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Introduction

-The goal of this paper is to provide a rigorous convergence proof of EREM in space and time for smooth or nonsmooth initial solution under more relaxed conditions than those used in \cite{Julia1,Julia2}.
-Indeed only the standard Lipschitz condition of the nonlinear part is used for both smooth and nonsmooth initial solution and optimal convergence orders in space and time are achieved.
+The goal of this paper is to provide a rigorous convergence proof of EREM in space and time for both smooth and nonsmooth initial solution under more relaxed conditions than those used in \cite{Julia1,Julia2}.
+Indeed only the standard Lipschitz condition of the nonlinear part is used in our convergence analysis and optimal convergence orders in space and time are achieved.
+In fact the method achieves convergence orders of $\mathcal{O}\left(h^{\beta}+\Delta t^{1+\beta/2}t_m^{-\eta}\right)$, where $\beta$ is the regularity parameter of the initial data (see \assref{Assumption1}) and $\eta$ the parameter defined in \assref{Assumption2}.
+Note that when dealing with space discretization, more novel and careful estimates need to be derived.
+This is because the constant appearing in the error estimate should not depend on the space discretization parameter $h$.
 The space discretization is performed using finite element method.
-Recently work in \cite{Antonio3} can be used to obtain the similar convergence proof for finite volume method.
+Recent work in \cite{Antonio3} can be used to obtain the similar convergence proof for finite volume method.

 The paper is organized as follows.
-In Section \ref{nummethod}, results about the well posedness are provided along with EREM scheme and the main result.
-The proof of our main result is presented in Section \ref{Convergence}.
+In Section \ref{nummethod}, result about the well posedness are provided along with EREM scheme and the main result.
+The proof of the main result is presented in Section \ref{Convergence}.
+In Section \ref{numericalexperiment}, we present some numerical simulations to sustain our theoretical result.